abz2489/Marvel-Quiz/TESTING.md

 2. Previous question choices remain on screen when next question and answers have loaded.
 Fixed by adding a while loop to choicesContainer.firstChild.
 The loop removes all first children from choices container.

+3. Game Over function doesn't execute when currentQuestionIndex is greater than or equal to questions.length.

 # **Automated Testing**

 ## **HTML Validation**